The Alumni Association

 Suwei Jiang (MBA 1997)

-I studied MBA in International Business in 1996-97 and benefited hugely from the deep expertise of the faculty and diverse nature of the student body.
+I studied for my MBA in International Business in 1996-97 and benefited hugely from the deep expertise of the faculty and diverse nature of the student body.
 I am now a partner at PwC leading our China Business Group based in London.
 I am an advisory board member for the Confucius Institute for Business at LSE, and an ambassador for the Women in Finance network in China launched by the Institute of Chartered Accountants in England and Wales.
 Lastly, I also mentor at the 30% club, a cross-company senior female leadership development platform.
-I am very excited to join the Alumni Association Committee and look forward to leveraging my years of experience and expertise with the China market to support the University relationship in this market and its engagement with the Chinese Alumni.
+I am very excited to join the Alumni Association Committee and look forward to leveraging my years of experience and expertise with the China market to support the University’s relationship in this market and its engagement with Chinese alumni.

 Matt Stringer (BA 1989)

-Membership of the Alumni Association Committee
+Alumni Association Committee Terms of Reference